lui7henrique/lui7henrique/README.md

 ## My projects:
+👩‍🚀 [**Nasagram**](https://nasa-gram.vercel.app/): very day a different photo or video of the universe, with a brief explanation from a professional astronomer!

 🎥 [**Cineapp**](https://github.com/lui7henrique/cineapp):  Web app based on streaming services, made with NextJS, Styled Components, The Movie Database, Firebase Authentication and Realtime Database.

 🗺 [**Future Trips**](https://github.com/lui7henrique/futuretrips): Simple website to show places I want to visit, using NextJS, GraphQL, GraphCMS and React Leaflet.